-Vocational Education Exchange is our online magazine for teachers and leaders in vocational education and skills.
+Vocational Education Exchange is British Council’s online magazine for teachers and leaders in vocational education and skills.

-The magazine was initially launched in the six countries of the Western Balkans and recently in Azerbaijan and Kazakhstan, with plans to roll it out more widely over the next year, giving it a global reach.
+The magazine is being developed by the UK and eight countries in Western Balkans, Central Asia and South Caucuses with plans to roll it out more widely, giving it a global reach.

 Access a copy of the latest edition in English, and the local languages, on our country websites:

 Contribute to the magazine

 Submitting a guest article is a great way to contribute to the development of knowledge and skills in other countries and create potential for future partnerships.
 If your institution would like to get involved please see our Call for Content.

 What people are saying about Vocational Education Exchange